New visa options for Singapore citizens

 If you have a valid visa (other than an ETA) associated with an expired passport, and you have been issued with a new passport since your current valid visa was granted, you may travel carrying your old and new passports together and the airline will arrange to have the details updated at the time of check-in.

-Check Your Visa Status and Entitlement Online - VEVO
+Check Your Visa Status Online - VEVO

 The Visa Entitlement Verification Online (VEVO) system is a free online service that gives holders of Australian visas, employers and other registered organisations quick and easy access to visa entitlements and status information, 24 hours a day.